xhyrom/discord-datamining/data/articles/normal/articles/12612888127767/content.md

 <p>4.
 With  Soundboard open, you can hover over any current available sound and then press <strong>Play</strong> to play that sound.
 Pressing <strong>Play</strong> will play the sound for everyone in the voice channel to hear.</p>
 <p class="wysiwyg-text-align-center"><img src="https://support.discord.com/hc/article_attachments/12931076069655" alt="image10.png"></p>
 <p>5.
 If there’s a sound you really like, you can also press on the <strong>Star icon</strong> to favorite a sound or to preview a sound and only play it for yourself.</p>
+<h2 id="h_01H93M0X2JH7F0M2VBG87VN3HH">Mobile</h2>
+<p>1.
+Navigate to a server and join your intended voice channel.</p>
+<p>2.
+While in the voice channel, swipe from the bottom up to pull up the mobile menu and then tap on <strong>Soundboard</strong>.</p>
+<p>3.
+Here you will see a list of available servers and sounds that you can use.
+Tap on any sound that you’d like to play.</p>
 <h2 id="h_01GTYZSNM9T3V440WDB2SVEVDX">How can I upload new sounds to the server’s Soundboard?</h2>
 <p>To upload new sounds press on the <strong>Add Sound</strong> button with the Soundboard panel open.</p>
 <p class="wysiwyg-text-align-center"><img src="https://support.discord.com/hc/article_attachments/12931070997527" alt="image3.png"></p>